“As an Amazon Associate I earn from qualifying purchases.”

 Rancid smell

-Chicken feed should not have a foul odor.
-Even though fermenting chicken feed is good this type of fermenting is not controlled and can sicken your chickens.
+Fresh feed should not have a foul odor.
+Even though fermenting chicken feed is good, this type of fermenting is not controlled and can sicken your chickens.
 If you notice that your chicken feed stinks, then you should not feed it to your chickens, it has probably rotted.

 Mold

 If your chicken feed gets wet it is going to mold.
 If you ever notice chicken feed getting moldy throw it away.
-Mold can make chickens sick.
+Moldy feed can make chickens sick.

 Moisture in the bag/container